holohup/zionnet_news_aggregator/README.md

     pytest
     ```

+    Currently, the integration tests test the following:
+    - *all services are running*
+    - after the *digest generation* request is received, everything works and the digest is on its way to the Telegram user
+    - *logging* is active
+    - the *AI generates tags* for the user in a few moments after the registration
+    - the *user registration* chain of services (e.g. cannot register the same user twice)

 - You can also register an admin user and check endpoints available to admins.
 To do that, add the admin email to 'secrets/secrets.json' in the **"ADMIN_EMAILS"** field.
 It's a comma-separated string.
 For more in-depth testing, you would need to dive deeper into the application mechanics and settings, which we will cover in the next step.